 A choice blend of family thrills, exhilarating entertainment and safari splendor in South Africa.

-A short charter flight will return guests to the O R Tambo International Airport, where they will be met and transferred to their hotel.
+A last morning game drive is followed by a transfer to a local airstrip for a charter flight that will return guests to the O.R.
+Tambo International Airport.
+Here you will be met and transferred to your overnight accommodation.
 If time allows, guests will enjoy a short tour of South Africa's capital city - Pretoria.
 The Union Buildings, with its commanding views of the city, will be on the agenda.
 The building currently houses the office of the South African president.
 Designed by the famous British architect Sir Herbert Baker, it is regarded as one of the country's architectural masterpieces.

-After breakfast, guests are transferred to the airport.
-A flight of just under two hours will bring them to the town of George, where they will be met by their guide and make their way past Knysna to the town of Plettenberg Bay.
+During the morning, guests are transferred to the airport for a flight of just under two hours to George on South Africa's southern coast.
+Here you will be met by your African Sky guide and transferred for a scenic drive to the overnight accommodations in Knysna.
 En route, a visit is made to the Knysna Elephant Sanctuary.
 The sanctuary provides a safe haven for African elephants and offers interactive elephant experiences.
 Experience the famous Knysna forest alongside the African elephants on a guided nature walk through the fynbos at an elephant pace.
-The tour then makes its way to the overnight destination of Plettenberg Bay.

-After a relaxing lunch, guests will enjoy a boat cruise departing from the Plettenberg Bay Harbor.
-The Discovery Cruise will typically provide guests with the opportunity to look for dolphins and visit the seal colony on the Robberg Peninsula.
-During the whale season (May to November), guests will have an opportunity to get within a couple of feet of some of the largest creatures on the planet when they board the Premium Cruise.
+Some time set aside for lunch is then followed by a boat cruise departing from the Plettenberg Bay Harbor.
+The Discovery Cruise will typically provide guests with the opportunity to view dolphins and visit the seal colony on the Robberg Peninsula.
+During the whale season (May to November), guests will have an opportunity to get within a couple of feet of some of the largest creatures on the planet - the southern right whale.

 These four star tours offer absolute adventure without straining the budget.

 An attractive combination of luxury accommodation & authentic experiences.